nasa/fprime/docs/Tutorials/MathComponent/defining-types.md

 ### Second Modification

-Edit "project.cmake", located in /MathProject, and make sure to add the following lines.
+Edit "project.cmake", located in the `MathProject` directory, and  add the following line.

 ```cmake
 # In: MathProject/project.cmake
 add_fprime_subdirectory("${CMAKE_CURRENT_LIST_DIR}/Types/")
 ```

-Types directory should now build without any issues.
-Test the build with the following commmand before moving forward.
+The `Types` directory should now build without any issues.
+Test the build with the following commmands before moving forward.

 ```shell
 # In: Types